CarbonPackages/Carbon.Eel/README.md

 ### `Carbon.FileContent.path(string)`

 Returns the file content of a path.
-Fails silent.
+Fails silently.

 Examples: